danjam/homelab/README.md

 ## Architecture

+- **VPN networking**: Tailscale VPN for secure inter-machine communication with MagicDNS and SSH
 - **Modular roles**: Each service has its own role with docker-compose configuration
 - **External networks**: Services communicate via Docker networks (`homelab`, `monitoring`)
 - **Security**: Docker Socket Proxy for secure container access (no direct socket mounts)